 Shelley Culbertson: Correspondent for Ireland

 Shelley Culbertson is a PhD researcher in the Centre for Media Research at the University of Ulster, Coleraine, Northern Ireland.
 She holds a BA in Media Studies and a Masters of Research in Genders and Sexuality within Sequential Art.
 Her thesis topic is “A Psychoanalytical Analysis of Pre-Oedipal and Oedipal Representations of Selected Comic Book Heroines”.
 She is currently working on an article discussing the unconscious fascination with death and displacement within Irish mythic narrative and the impact such story telling has had on the comic creators in N Ireland.
 Her particular interest is in the up and coming London Derry based Zombie Hi! series.

 Martin de la Iglesia studied Art History and Library and Information Science at Humboldt-Universität zu Berlin.
 In 2007 he wrote his Master’s Thesis in London on the reception of US comics in the United Kingdom.
-Since 2011 he is a PhD student at Universität des Saarlandes (dissertation topic: the early reception of manga in the West).
-Currently he works as a librarian in Göttingen, Germany.
+Currently he is a PhD student at Heidelberg University (dissertation topic: the early reception of manga in the West).
+At the same time he works as a librarian in Göttingen, Germany.
 His fields of interest in research include comics, art geography, reception history and aesthetics, and art historical methodology.
 All of his publications are available in Open Access.
 He blogs at http://650centplague.wordpress.com/

 Mihaela Precup: Correspondent for Romania